marygraceblair/PokeSource/README.md

 - Simple web app to visualize the data

 ## API usage
-The project comes with a builtin API that communicates directly with the database.
+The project comes with a builtin RESTFul API that communicates directly with the database.
 For learning how to use it, check the [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api#usage) project.
+You will realize how versatile it is and the endless possibilities it has.

+It is ideal for prototyping your projects, without thinking too much in designing your own database or API.

 For starting the API (if is not yet started), you should run: